-Many people don’t think of New Mexico as a ski destination, but there some amazing snow sport opportunities in the Land of Enchantment.
+Many people don’t think of New Mexico as a ski destination, but there are some amazing snow sports opportunities in the Land of Enchantment.
 Not only does Taos have a world-class ski resort, but it also is an artistic community with a historic district, a Native pueblo to visit, and some seriously scenic drives.
 The landscape is mesmerizing, the vibe is creative, and there’s always a fun event going on.
 As you plan your next New Mexico trip, here are some recommendations for the best places to stay in Taos.

 If you’re looking to stay in Taos’ ski valley, the El Pueblo Lodge is an affordable choice that is centrally located in town.
 This lodge was built in 1912 and originally served as a small ranch.
 There are now additional buildings and accommodations for suites here, but the lodge still retains its original charm and Southwestern style.
 For a little extra space and luxury, you can stay in the king room with a fireplace or the condo with three spacious bedrooms.
 This is a pet-friendly hotel with complimentary Wi-Fi and a complimentary self-serve hot breakfast.
-There’s a seasonal swimming pool on site, a hot tub open year-around, barbecue grills, a fitness room, and grounds with horseshoes and picnic tables.
+There’s a seasonal swimming pool on site, a hot tub open year-round, barbecue grills, a fitness room, and grounds with horseshoes and picnic tables.

 The Bavarian Lodge & Restaurant is a great choice for ski-in/ski-out access in Taos.
 This is a welcoming log guest house filled with European antiques and three spacious guest suites.
-Two of the suites have full kitchens, there’s a sunny outdoor deck for the on-site restaurant and a cozy dining room indoors.
+Two of the suites have full kitchens.
+There’s a sunny outdoor deck for the on-site restaurant and a cozy dining room indoors.
 Full breakfasts are included with your stay, and some suites have Jacuzzi tubs.
 While you stay here, enjoy tasty German-themed dishes to fuel your energy for the ski slopes, such as Wienerschnitzel and Käsespätzle.
 This lodge and restaurant are located at the bottom of Lift #4 in Taos.

 Casa Gallina is an artisan Inn that really allows you to get to know the local community.
 It’s about five minutes from the historic Taos Plaza and situated in a farm setting with five adobe casitas.
 The casitas are decorated with local art and New Mexican textiles, and you’ll get mountain views when you step outside.
 There are beautiful grounds here to relax in and enjoy the organic vegetable gardens.
-Richard Spera is your host at Casa Gallina who fell in love with Taos after moving here from New York City.
+Richard Spera is your host at Casa Gallina, who fell in love with Taos after moving here from New York City.
 He is also a tango teacher who teaches classes and gives private dance lessons.
 The inn is also home to a collection of over 40 chickens that are social with guests and always entertaining to watch.

 Another romantic B&B option in Taos is the Adobe and Pines Inn.
-This historic inn is centered around an 1832 adobe hacienda and about four miles south of the Taos Plaza.
+This historic inn is centered around an 1832 adobe hacienda and is about four miles south of the Taos Plaza.
 Here you’ll find luxury suites that have fireplaces, fine art, and sitting areas.
 Inn amenities include locally sourced breakfasts, complimentary firewood, organic produce from the garden, and pet-friendly accommodations.